Socialist Unity Party of West Berlin

 Similarly, the party's subordination to the SED went so far that its election manifesto, though being already officially accepted by the board of the party, was submitted to Erich Honecker for revisions, who indeed made a number of corrections to the version that had already been agreed upon and established as definitive.
 Nevertheless, some documents of the SED functionaries reveal that in the 1970s, when the SEW was led by Danelius, they regarded the cooperation with the German Communist Party (DKP) as more close than with the SEW.
 After Danelius died and was replaced by Horst Schmitt (in 1978), the new leader attached the party even closer to the SED.

 The party operated on the basis of democratic centralism, which meant that dissident members had no way to advance their opinions within the party, and were regularly expelled.
 In 1980, a faction close to Eurocommunist and alternative left positions surfaced (often referred to as the Klarheit faction after the paper they published), but the leadership managed to suppress dissidence within the party by purging the leading oppositionists from the SEW.
 The party leader Schmitt explained to the leadership that expelling "30 or 35 bandits is a necessary process of cleaning up."

 Gorbachev's rise to power in the Soviet Union and the consequent reform policies of perestroika and glasnost affected the German Marxist–Leninist organizations.
 In the SEW, a rift developed between more liberal individual members, who appreciated Gorbachev's policies as a chance to revive leftist movements in Europe on one hand, and the leadership that chose to ignore the reforms in the USSR, as did their mentors in East Germany.

 At the time of German reunification, the SEW was first renamed as Socialist Initiative (Sozialistische Initiative), then disbanded in 1991.
 Most of the activists who wished to stay involved in politics joined the Party of Democratic Socialism.

 The youth league of the SEW was known as the Socialist Youth League Karl Liebknecht.

 Electoral results to the Abgeordnetenhaus (House of Representatives) of West Berlin

+The party never achieved representation in the Abgeordnetenhaus.
+Its highest election result in terms of both raw votes and percentage was the first election it ran in, 1954, where it received 41,375 votes (2.7%).
+It regularly received 2% or more of the vote until the 1970s before steadily declining, posting its worst result in the 1989 election.